Not that I speak in regard to need, for I have learned in whatever state I am, to be content (Phil. 4:11)

 “Let your conduct be without covetousness; be content with such things as you have.
 For He Himself has said, ‘I will never leave you nor forsake you.’”
 (Heb.
 13:5)

-That verse, while being a clear mandate of Scripture, also provides the ultimate reason (and reality) that compels us to be content – if you are a Christian, you have Jesus with you and in you, never to leave you nor forsake you!
+That verse, while being a clear mandate of Scripture that we are responsible to heed, also provides the ultimate reason (and reality) that compels us to be content – if you are a Christian, you have Jesus with you and in you, never to leave you nor forsake you!
 And you can expect that the same Christ, who indwells you via the Holy Spirit, will continue to teach you contentment and strengthen you to apply that doctrine to daily living.